havelund/daut/README.md

 - `SHOW_TRANSITIONS: Boolean` (static variable): when set to true, events that trigger transitions in the monitor are shown.
 Default is false.

-- STOP_ON_ERROR: Boolean`: when set to true an error will case the monitor to stop.
+- `STOP_ON_ERROR: Boolean`: when set to true an error will case the monitor to stop.
 Default is false.
 This option is local to each monitor.

+- `def openOnlineFile(fileName: String): Unit` With this method one can open a jsonl file for online writing of reports (the same stored in the permanent json file).
+These will be written one json object per line, as they are generated during monitoring.
+This file can then be read on-the-fly by some other application.

-the transition looging can also be controlled with the following methods which set the flag recursively down to sub monitors.
+the transition logging can also be controlled with the following methods which set the flag recursively down to sub monitors.

 ```scala
 def recordOkTransitions(flag: Boolean = true): Monitor[E]